Transnistria: Eastern Europe – is it Safe to Visit?

 Some reports claim that trafficking of women, drugs and weapons occurs in Transnistria, but it's unlikely you'll encounter these activities on your visit.

-Get a travel insurance quote for Moldova
+Get an instant travel insurance quote for Moldova

 Related articles